TOAST-DOCS/Gamebase/en/unity-authentication.md

 > <font color="red">[Caution]</font><br/>
 >
-> Development items external SDK requires to support need to be implemented by using external SDK&#39;s API, which Gamebase does not support.
+> Development items external SDK requires to support need to be implemented by using external SDK's API, which Gamebase does not support.
 >

 **API**